fuankarion/Vision17/Lab1-Linux/readme.md

 # Introduction to Linux

 ## Preparation

-1. Boot from a live cd, we suggest to use  [Ubuntu gnome](http://ubuntugnome.org/) distribution, or any ibuntu derivative.
+1. Boot from a live cd, we suggest to use  [Ubuntu gnome](http://ubuntugnome.org/) distribution, or any ubuntu derivative.

 2. (Optional) Configure keyboard layout and software repository Go to the the *Activities* menu (top left corner, or *start* key):
       -  Go to settings, then keyboard.
 Set the layout for latin america
       -  Go to software and updates, and select the server for Colombia
-3. (Recommended) Instead of booting form a live Cd.
+3. (Recommended) Instead of booting from a live Cd.
 Create a partition in your pc's hard drive and install the linux distribution of your choice, the installed Os should perform better than the live cd.

 ## Introduction to Linux

 1. Linux Distributions

-   Linux is free software, it allowa to do all sort of things with it.
+   Linux is free software, it allows to do all sort of things with it.
 The main component in linux is the kernel, which is the part of the operating system that interfaces with the hardware.
 Applications run on top of it.
    Distributions pack together the kernel with several applications in order to provide a complete operating system.
 There are hundreds of linux distributions available.
 In this lab we will be using Ubuntu as it is one of the largest, more supported, and user friendly distributions.